learn-academy-2022-foxtrot/week-3-assessment-letkyle/interview-questions.md

 1. What is JSX?
 What is one syntax difference between HTML and JSX?

-Your answer:
+Your answer: JSX allows you to write javascript

 Researched answer:

 2. What is yarn?
 What file(s) are modified in a React application when you run yarn?

-Your answer:
+Your answer: To my knowledge yarn is a command in the terminal that unloads and creates a bunch of files for a react application.

-Researched answer:
+Researched answer: Yarn is a package manager for your code, it replaces the existing workflow for other package managers, Yarn is faster and more reliable.

 3. What is an anonymous function in JavaScript?

-Your answer:
+Your answer: An anonymous function is just a empty function.

 Researched answer:

 4. What is the difference between state values and props in React?

-Your answer:
+Your answer: State

 Researched answer: